 According to the federal Environmental Protection Agency, the water supply for the tribe’s reservation at times, depending on hydrologic conditions, can be in violation of the Safe Drinking Water Act of 1974.
 The Kickapoo people are concerned about their ability to safely drink, bathe, or cook with local tap water.
 At times, especially during drought conditions, there is not enough water on the reservation to provide basic municipal services to the community.
 The tribe’s fire department cannot always provide adequate fire protection due to the water shortage.
 The proposed reservoir project is the most cost effective and reliable means by which the tribe can improve the water supply.

-Therefore, in June 2006, the Kickapoo, represented by NARF, filed a lawsuit against the Nemaha Brown Watershed Joint Board # 7, the Natural Resources Conservation Service of the U.S. Department of Agriculture, and the State of Kansas in an effort to enforce what the tribe believed were express promises made to the tribe to build a reservoir.
-By August 2007, the parties expressed an interest in taking a break from the litigation track to explore mutual benefits from settlement.
-The federal and state governments concede the existence of the tribe’s senior Indian reserved water rights.
-The real issue is the amount of water needed to satisfy the tribe’s rights, the source of that water, and the means to effectively collect, store, and deliver that water.
+In June 2006, the Kickapoo Tribe in Kansas, represented by NARF, filed a federal court lawsuit in an effort to enforce express promises made to the Tribe to build a Reservoir Project.
+The Nemaha Brown Watershed Joint Board # 7, the Natural Resources Conservation Service of the U.S. Department of Agriculture, and the State of Kansas made these promises to the Tribe in the 1980s and 90s.
+In the intervening years these parties have been actively developing the water resources of the watershed, resulting in the near depletion of the Tribe’s senior federal water rights in the drainage.
+The federal government, the state, and the local watershed district all concede the existence of the Tribe’s senior Indian reserved water rights; the real issue is the amount of water needed to satisfy the Tribe’s rights, and the source of that water.